 Can’t You See – Ken Boothe (Links Production)

-Links records was a label set up by a collection of artists who apparently wanted to take greater contol of their own destiny outside the constraints of the big producers.
+Links records was a label set up by a collection of artists who apparently wanted to take greater control of their own destiny outside of the constraints of the big producers.
 Given that the main players were the likes of the Gaylads alongside Ken Boothe you have to assume that the big producer in question was Coxsone Dodd.
 Sadly though there were some wonderful tunes released on Links the label was short lived.
 Meanwhile both Boothe and the Gaylads continued to have many hits though less with Studio One than before…

 Boothe was another of the top rank of singers in the Rocksteady era, Can’t You See won’t compete in the popularity stakes with some of his Brentford Road smashes but for heartfelt raw emotion it’s up there with the best of them.